jakpaul/lvgl_touch_calibration/README.md

 ## Usage
 Clone this this repo and place all its contents in your project.
 ### Firmware setup
-This section documents how to use this system in an LVGL project.
-Note that you have to **replace** the touch panel driver if there already is one in your code.
+This section documents how to add touch calibration to an LVGL project: The system provides a custom input device driver for lvgl (see below).
+Note that you have to **replace** your own driver if there already is one in your code.

 Place this code in your LVGL initialization:
 ```c
 //...